rdiff-backup/rdiff-backup/docs/DEVELOP.md

 and the code and other contents to be of good quality and a reasonable foundation for them to continue development on.

+Each PR focuses on some topic and resist changing anything else.
+Keeping the scope clear also makes it easier to review the pull request.
+A good pull request has only one or a few commits, with each commit having a good commit subject and if needed also a body that explains the change.

 Each pull request has only one author, but anybody can give feedback.
 The original author should be given time to address the feedback – reviewers should not do the fixes for the author, but instead let the author keep the authorship.